ScreebApp/sdk-reactnative/README.md

 A react-native module to integrate Screeb mobile sdk for Android and/or iOS.

-## How to install the iOS SDK in your app ?
+## How to install the React-Native SDK in your app ?

 [See here.](https://github.com/ScreebApp/developers/wiki/React-Native-SDK-install)